Ex-Marine Murders 9-Year-Old Daughter For Alleged Revenge Against Father, Speculation About Mom’s Condition Reported

-Authorities in Fort Lauderdale, Florida have confirmed the bodies of ex-Marine Ericka Joseph and her 9-year-old daughter, Akili Joseph were found on Tuesday, Jan.
+Authorities in Fort Lauderdale, Florida have confirmed the bodies of ex-Marine Ericka Joseph and her 9-year-old daughter, Akili Joseph, were found on Tuesday, Jan.
 10. According to the Sun Sentinel, their deaths were the result of a murder-suicide.

 After Joseph murdered her daughter, she reportedly killed herself.
 It has been reported that the girl’s father went to pick her up that day but immediately noticed something was wrong.
 Joseph’s brother, Tony Williams, shared details about the daunting moments that led to the discovery of his sister and niece’s deaths.
 The girl was scheduled to return to Colombia, Bolivia with her father after the Chrismas holidays ended.
 Williams explained how the unconventional pickup led to the discovery of their bodies.